dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Carlo Vicari:**
-yeah there's all sorts of wild stuff
+yes there's all sorts of wild stuff
 Corey do you have any you know wild far-off scenarios for that means here I think